 Students of Italian can take advantage of several other opportunities to enhance their academic experience:

-- The New Jersey Italian and Italian American Heritage Commission organizes a broad range of events demonstrating the vibrant presence of Italian cultural traditions today as well as the creativity of the Italian diaspora in the United States and in the world.
+- The New Jersey Italian Heritage Commission organizes a broad range of events demonstrating the vibrant presence of Italian cultural traditions today as well as the creativity of the Italian diaspora in the United States and in the world.

-- The Study Abroad Program in Italy offers students a full immersion experience with the opportunity to attend a semester or a year-long program in Ferrara, Florence and Click here for courses that count toward the Italian Studies Major and Minor.
+- The Study Abroad Program in Italy offers students a full immersion experience with the opportunity to attend a Summer, semester or a year-long program in Italy.
+View your options.
+Italian Study Abroad Programs.
+You can review the course equivalencies here: Italian Course Equivalencies for study abroad

-For more information about our Undergraduate Program, contact the Undergraduate Director, Professor Rhiannon Welch at This email address is being protected from spambots.
-You need JavaScript enabled to view it.
+For more information about our Undergraduate Program, contact the Undergraduate Director, Professor Andrea Baldi,

 Honors Thesis